CT6056 - Applied Robotics (2025/26)

 Students will develop understanding and practical investigative skills based on weekly lectures, tutorials and supervised workshops directed independent learning.
 The teaching sessions will utilise examples/case studies as a platform for understanding basic principles related to robotics.

-The workshops, in particular, are provided to support students in gaining practical experience in effective use of electronic equipment and subsystems, within a specially equipped laboratory.
+The workshops, in particular, are provided to support students in gaining practical experience in effective use electronic equipment and subsystems, within a specially equipped laboratory.

 Appropriate blended learning approaches and technologies, such as, the University’s VLE, simulation tools and laboratory equipment will be used to facilitate and support student learning, in particular, to: